 The normal endometrium shows cyclic changes caused by corresponding changes in ovarian hormone production.
 Histologic examination of the endometrium in a biopsy or curettage specimen permits evaluation of the phase of the endometrial cycle (Figure 53-2).
 Along with the patient's menstrual history, this can provide important information about possible causes of abnormal uterine bleeding.

 The endometrial cycle is divided into a preovulatory proliferative phase that is the result of estrogenic stimulation (Figure 53-2) and a postovulatory secretory phase that is directed by progesterone secretion by the corpus luteum.
 Day 1 of the cycle is the onset of menstruation.

 In the proliferative phase, there is a rebuilding of the shed endometrium from the basal layer, and mitotic figures are present in both glandular and stromal cells.
 The endometrium thickens, and the glands start to become tortuous.
 The secretory phase begins after ovulation with luteal progesterone secretion.
 The first histologic evidence that the endometrium is in the secretory phase is seen 2–4 days after ovulation, when subnuclear secretory vacuoles appear in the glands.
 Later, the cell secretions move to the apex of the cell, with the nuclei moving back to the base.
 Stromal edema appears on about the seventh postovulatory day.
 The glands become progressively more tortuous and typically serrated in the later part of the cycle (Figure 53-3).
 Spiral arterioles become prominent on the ninth day after ovulation.
 Beginning on about the ninth day after ovulation, the stromal cells become larger, with increase in the amount and glycogen content of the cytoplasm (predecidual change).
-In the absence of fertilization, neutrophils appear ...
+In the absence of fertilization, neutrophils appear in the ...